 Over the years, Taylor has visually commemorated Morris’ life through the construction of three residence halls and several statues.

 To commemorate Taylor University’s 150th anniversary in 1996, the university dedicated three on-campus bronze statues depicting key moments in Samuel Morris’ life.
 International students, carrying the flags of their respective countries, led a procession to the statues’ unveiling following a special chapel service.

 The larger-than-life-size statues, first conceived in 1988 by Jamey Schmitz ’88, a Taylor student at the time, were the culmination of a six-year effort by artist/sculptor Ken Ryden of Anderson, Indiana.
 Two of three statues stand in the midst of a reflection pool, which is in the shape of the Christian fish, Ichthus.

 “The story of Samuel’s life deeply touched my own life, and my faith in God has been strengthened,” said Ryden.
 “I’m hoping the students will see these narrative figures as universal symbols that apply to their own lives.”

-Morris’ life story has been retold in five novels, almost a dozen booklets and translated into several languages, including Hindi, New Guinea Pidgin, French, and Chinese.
+Morris’ life story has been retold in six books, almost a dozen booklets and translated into several languages, including Hindi, New Guinea Pidgin, French, and Chinese.
 Taylor University has reprinted Jorge O. Masa’s, The Angel in Ebony.
 This book is available at the campus store.
-In 1954, Taylor had a world premier of the film, Angel in Ebony, which cost $25,000 to produce and was so popular, a secretary was appointed for the sole purpose of handling its bookings.